 The 2020 a project commenced on develop the Curriculum for a PhD in Land Management and Governance.
-The African Land Policy Centre (ALPC) guidelines on curriculum development were reviewed and the key requirements were incorporated in the first draft of the curriculum.
-Subsequently, there was a presentation on the guidelines during a validation workshop and changes were made to the draft curriculum to better reflect the guidelines.
+The African Land Policy Centre (ALPC) were were incorporated in the first draft of the guidelities.
+Subsequire inthly in the relevator processentation conviewed guidelindes the ringkey validation reviewed by the relevator and changes were made to the draft curriculum to better reflect the guidelines.

 The team wondered if there would be national-level interest in applying to complete this course.
 From survey results, it appears the determining factor as to where staff would elect to study is the availability of funds.
 This means that if the opportunities exist in Ghana where financial outlays may not be overbearing, staff would be very willing to undertake their studies in the country.
 The strict approval processes offer the course credibility.
 The approval process was thorough.
 The first layer involved seeking approval from different Boards within the University while the second layer was obtaining the approval of the National Council on Tertiary Education (NCTE) and the National Accreditation Board (NAB).